GH0STH4CKER/FileEncryptingRansomware/README.md

 ### File Replacement
 - The original files within the specified folder and its subfolders are encrypted using the Fernet key.
-- The encrypted files are saved with the same filename as the original file, but with "ENC" added to the filename (e.g., "example.txt" becomes "exampleENC.txt").
+- The encrypted files are saved with the same filename as the original file, but with ".GHOST" added to the filename (e.g., "example.png" becomes "example.png.GHOST").
 - The original files are removed from the folder to maintain security.

 ## Security Considerations